-The volume of pureed fruit included in a beverage can be counted as juice toward the daily and weekly fruit requirements.
-Program operators must limit the amount of juice offered to children to half (50%) of the weekly fruit offerings in school meals and no more than half (50%) of the daily fruit/vegetable component at lunch in the CACFP.
-Pureed fruit included in a beverage may be counted as the entire daily fruit/vegetable component at breakfast in the CACFP.
-However, at snack, a smoothie is not creditable as juice and milk cannot be served at the same snack unless a third creditable component is served.
+The volume of pureed fruit included in a beverage must be counted as juice toward the daily and weekly fruit requirements.
+Program operators must limit the amount of juice offered to children to no more than half (50%) of the weekly fruit offerings in the National School Lunch Program (NSLP) or School Breakfast Program (SBP).
+Program operators must limit the amount of juice offered to children to no more than half (50%) of the daily fruit/vegetable component at lunch in the CACFP and SFSP.
+Pureed fruit included in a beverage may be counted as the entire daily fruit/vegetable component at breakfast in the CACFP and SFSP.
+However, at snack, a smoothie can credit as either juice or milk as long as there is a separate, second component served in addition to the fruit and milk smoothie.
 Juice and pureed fruit in beverages must be included in this calculation.